Buy-side vs sell-side M&A: Definitions and best practices

 Sell-side and buy-side roles in an M&A transaction

-Naturally, the buy side and sell side of the deal are also different in the roles and responsibilities they carry out during the transaction.
-Let’s take a look at what the buy-side or the sell-side teams do during the M&A process.
+Naturally, the buy-side and sell-side of the deal also differ in the roles and responsibilities they carry out during the transaction.
+Let’s take a look at what the buy- and sell-side teams do during the M&A process.

 Deal sideResponsibilities